 Lightsabers have become known as an elegant weapon throughout the movies, even making cameos and mentions in other films outside of the Star Wars franchise.
-As a result, it has become a wanted prop by several collectors, fans, kids, and even those not entirely into the Star Wars franchise who want to get their hands on one.
-But did you know there’s significant meaning to the color that these blades blast out when they are fired?
+As a result, it has become a wanted prop by collectors, fans, kids, and even those not entirely into the Star Wars franchise who want to get their hands on one.
+But did you know there’s significant meaning to the color that these blades blast out when fired?

 While it is explained in the series that the blades are heavily dependent on the stone they are made of, Ralph McQuarrie was the one who decided to associate the sword’s color with the user’s moral standing in the film.

 The blade’s color is heavily determined by the kyber crystal used to construct it in the movies.
-An episode from The Clone Wars called The Gathering revealed that acquiring the force-attuned crystal is part of the rites of passage to become a Jedi since the crystals will only present themselves to worthy fighters.
+An episode from The Clone Wars called The Gathering revealed that acquiring the force-attuned crystal is part of the rites of passage to becoming a Jedi since the crystals will only present themselves to worthy fighters.

 The Green Lightsaber represents the belief in peace through force, when necessary.
 These are usually wielded by stronger Jedi, the Jedi Counselors who prefer to negotiate and meditate instead of fighting.
 However, these seemingly peaceful people have stronger force abilities than other combatants.

 Luke was seen with a green lightsaber in Return of the Jedi when he ignited his blade on Jabba the Hutt’s sail barge.
 A green lightsaber is also wielded by Qui-Gon Jinn, the master of Obi-Wan, and Yoda, the order’s grandmaster.

 A purple lightsaber signifies moral ambiguity in the wielder.
 A Jedi who holds a purple blade most likely uses both light and dark side techniques in an aggressive style in combat.
 Fan interpretations have stated that this represents both sides because purple is blue for good and red for evil.